Cat & Dog Teeth Cleaning is a Health

 Signs Your Pet Has a Dental Problem

-Poor oral health is not always obvious, and your pet will likely try to hide it.
-There are common signs associated with dental problems that you can look out for, including:
+Poor oral health is not always obvious in dogs and cats, and your pet will likely try to hide it.
+However, there are common signs associated with dental problems that you can look out for, including:

 - Bad breath